Getting in touch with seniors is harder than AP Calculus.

 Maybe because you’re not talking to them on their terms.

-So how do you make sure the hard work you put in all year long pays off at deposit time?
-Here’s what we’ve learned by helping our client institutions send and receive more than 2 million texts.
+So, how do you make sure the hard work you put in all year long pays off at deposit time?
+Here’s what we’ve learned by helping over 600 client institutions send and receive millions of texts.

 One partner institution increased their response rate from less than 1% to more than 50% by adding one simple question — ”We see you applied, are you still interested?” — to their texts.
+Asking a question gives students a clear call to action in what is a confusing process.
 Your goal is to engage students, not just inform them.
+By asking students a question, you're letting them know they can ask you questions.

 With texting, you can: